qqqZXzz123/pterodactyl-proton/README.md

-# Palworld Dedicated Server (Windows version of the server) running using Proton-GE
+# Palworld Dedicated Server running using Proton-GE

 ## What is this?